jamespfennell/rustilocks/README.md

 # Rustilocks

-Rust implemention of the Lox bytecode intepreter in the book
+Rust implemention of the Lox bytecode intepreter in Robert Nystrom's book
     [Crafting Interpreters](https://craftinginterpreters.com/).

 This is a Rust binary crate built with the clap CLI library, so `cargo run help`